Pornhub calls halt to unverified users posting on its site

-NEW YORK (AP) — Pornhub said Tuesday it was temporarily halting unverified users from uploading video material after a report alleged that the pornographic website was showing videos of rape and underage sex.
+NEW YORK (AP) — Pornhub said Tuesday it was halting unverified users from uploading video material after a report alleged that the pornographic website was showing videos of rape and underage sex.

 Visa and Mastercard said over the weekend that they are investigating their business relationship with Pornhub after Nicholas Kristof, opinion columnist at The New York Times, wrote that the site also carries revenge pornography and other explicit video taken without consent of the participants.